Aisle5Oakland/aisle5oakland.github.io/_inactive_beer_menu/9935-Barebottle-Belgian-Strong.md

  - is_malty: " "
  - is_sour: " "
  - is_fruity: "True"
-long_desc: "nspired by Belgium’s two most famous exports: Trappist Beer and the “Muscles from Brussels”.
+long_desc: "Inspired by Belgiumâ€™s two most famous exports: Trappist Beer and the Muscles from Brussels.
 Light citrus perfumey aromas hide a deceptively high ABV."
 ---